Posted by Simon Bassett, Partner

 The Supreme Court has today ruled that an unhappy wife must stay married, despite living apart from her estranged husband since 2015.
 Supreme Court judges reluctantly made the ruling, saying that it was for Parliament, not the courts, to reform divorce laws.

-Will MacFarlane, a Partner in the Family law team at Royds Withy King, said: “The existing law is out-dated and the Supreme Court Justices had no option but to apply it correctly, dismissing Mrs Owens’s appeal.
+Simon Bassett, a Partner in the Family law team at Royds Withy King, said: “The existing law is out-dated and the Supreme Court Justices had no option but to apply it correctly, dismissing Mrs Owens’s appeal.

 “It appears that the justices would have liked to assist Tini Owens, but the existing legislative framework provided them with no room to do so.
 Lord Wilson’s leading judgment made it clear that the appeal ‘generates uneasy feelings’.
 Lady Hale started her judgment by describing the case as ‘very troubling’’ adding that, ‘it is not for us to change the law laid down by parliament.’